mayer79/ml_lecture/README.md

     - insuranceData
     - lightgbm (optional)

-For the last chapter, we additionally need Python with TensorFlow >= 2.9.
+For the last chapter, we will use Python with TensorFlow >= 2.11.
 You can install it by running the R command `keras::install_keras(version = "release-cpu")`.
 If the following code works, you are all set.
 (Some red start-up messages/warnings are okay.)

 ```
 library(tensorflow)